Scandal Season 6 Episode 8 Recap A Stomach For Blood

 Advertisement

 Also, do they really want us to believe some nobody is just going to run for president out of nowhere?
-Yes, yes, Donald Trump blah blah, but he was not a nobody.
-He's been a celebrity for decades and not only is Abby a nobody, but she's a woman.
-It would be infinitely harder for a woman to pull this off and we all know it.
+Yes, yes, Donald Trump blah blah blah — but he was not a nobody.
+He's been a celebrity for decades, and not only is Abby a nobody, but she's a woman.
+It would be infinitely harder for a woman to pull this off, and we all know it.
 At least Mellie was first lady and then a senator before she ran for president.
 That at least makes a modicum of sense.

 Advertisement